top of page

 Was I in trouble or not?
 “Let me find my wife so we can pay.”

 She opened her eyes.
 “Return her to the Yoi Otoko’s restaurant and have her pay for her meal.
 If she doesn’t, we will arrest her.
-You may go.”
+You may now go and find her.”

-I left her office.
+I stood and left her office.
 An office worker glanced up at me.
 She smiled and then returned to her work.

-Back in the courtyard, I saw that the sidewalk ran along the backs of buildings that encircled the central grassy area.
+Back in the courtyard, I walked along the sidewalk that ran along the backs of the buildings that encircled the central grassy area, with the glass rooms in the middle.
 Guests walked about the shops, bars, and eateries.
-The buildings were decorated with flowers and wood carvings of fish and wildlife.
-I began to feel at ease again.
-But I didn’t want peace.
+Flowers and wood carvings of fish and wildlife decorated the buildings.
+I began to feel at ease again, but I didn’t want peace.
 I wanted Lily.

 Beggars sat against the buildings’ walls along the walkways.
 They didn’t seem dirty or homeless.

-“Money?” they asked me one at a time as I passed them, their voices weak and needy, their palms held out.
+“Money?” they asked me one at a time as I passed them, their palms held out, their voices weak and needy.

-I returned to the Hotel Yoi Otoko.
-Our room was spacious and decorated with oriental plush furnishings with flowers embroidered into the bedspread and couches.
+I returned to the Hotel Yoi Otoko to find our spacious room decorated with oriental plush furnishings and flowers embroidered into the bedspread and couches.
 The generous bathroom included a glass shower.

 But Lily wasn’t there.
 No note from her, and the light on the room phone didn’t blink.
 The bed was undisturbed, and the bathroom was unused.